 Rene Descartes (1596 – 1650) French philosopher and mathematician.
 Descartes is considered the founder of modern philosophy for successfully challenging many of the accepted wisdom of the medieval scholastic traditions of Aristotelian philosophy.
-Descartes promoted the importance of using human reason to deduct truth.
+Descartes promoted the importance of using human reason to deduct the truth.
 This principle of reason was an important aspect of the Enlightenment and the development of modern thought.
 His work in mathematics was important for the later work of Isaac Newton.

 Early Life Rene Descartes